-The Spectrum Management Authority (“SMA” or “the Authority”) is an agency of the Ministry of Science and Technology.
-It was established in 2000 pursuant to the Telecommunications Act, 2000 and became operational in April 2001.
+The Spectrum Management Authority, also referred to as SMA or the Authority is an agency of the Ministry of Science, Energy and Technology.
+It was established in 2000 following the Telecommunications Act, 2000 and became operational in April 2001.

 Given its mandate, and the growing demand for spectrum services, the SMA identified the following strategic focus and core objectives:

-- Provide efficient access to the spectrum for new services and technologies, by establishing objective, equitable and transparent operating policies and procedures; and finally,
+- Provide efficient access to the spectrum for new services and technologies, by establishing objective, equitable and transparent operating policies and procedures

 - Provide quality advice to the Government of Jamaica on spectrum policy and regulatory issues.

-- To utilize an efficient licensing procedure that facilitates easy access to the spectrum;
+- To utilise an efficient licencing procedure that facilitates easy access to the spectrum

-- To ensure the efficient and optimal allocation of the bandwidth; and
+- To ensure the efficient and optimal allocation of the bandwidth

-- To ensure the maintenance of bandwidth that is free from interference and unauthorized use.
+- To ensure the maintenance of bandwidth that is free from interference and unauthorised use

 The SMA is a key player in securing Jamaica’s representation within the following regional and international telecommunications bodies: